Why Skeptical Executives Are Adding Meditation to Their Toolkit (And What Changed Their Minds)

 Recommended Guided Meditations to Get You Started

-Sensing — Grounding Meditation with Miranda Macpherson
+Sensing — Grounding Meditation — Miranda Macpherson

-Sheltering in Grace Meditation with Miranda Macpherson
+Sheltering in Grace Meditation — Miranda Macpherson

 About Enliven